-Timing Suggested content Pre-event We're holding an event for International Day of People with Disability!
-Join us [details of the event] to recognise people with disability in our workplace and celebrate inclusion.
-For more details, go to [registered event web link] #IDPwD Generic post on IDPwD Today we celebrate International Day of People with Disability.
-Join the conversation this #IDPwD to help raise awareness, challenge stereotypes and break down barriers.
-Together we can make our workplaces and communities more accessible and inclusive for people with disability.
-Generic post on IDPwD - UN theme Today we celebrate International Day of People with Disability.
-This year's theme is 'Leadership and Participation of persons with disabilities toward an inclusive, accessible and sustainable post-COVID-19 world.'
-Let's all work together to remove barriers for the 4.4 million Australians with disability so that everyone can participate and feel included in our community #IDPwD Post-event Look at how we celebrated International Day of People with Disability!
-We held a [details of the event] to celebrate diversity and inclusion in our workplace. [add event photographs] #IDPwD
+Timing Suggested content Pre-event We're holding an event for International Day of People with Disability.
+Join us [details of the event] to recognise people with disability in our workplace and promote inclusion.
+For more details, go to [registered event web link] #IDPwD Event day Today we observe International Day of People with Disability.
+Join us for [details of the event].
+Let's all take action this #IDPwD to make our workplace and community more accessible, equitable and inclusive for people with disability #IDPwD Generic post on IDPwD Today we observe International Day of People with Disability and acknowledge the 4.4 million Australians with disability.
+Join the conversation this #IDPwD to help raise awareness, challenge perceptions and break down barriers.
+Together we can make our workplaces more accessible, equitable and inclusive for people with disability.
+Post-event Thanks to everyone who attended [event name] for International Day of People with Disability.
+Let's keep the conversation going all year round to break down barriers and make our workplace and community more inclusive for people with disability. [add photos from event] #IDPwD